asta0463/EID_Project4/README.md

 ```````````````````````````````````````````````````````````
 sudo apt-get install pyqt4
 ```````````````````````````````````````````````````````````
-5.Install the following on the Pis for COAP:
+4.Install the following on the Pis for COAP:
 ```````````````````````````````````````````````````````````
 sudo pip install twisted==13.1.0
 sudo pip install txthings
 ```````````````````````````````````````````````````````````
-6.Install the following on the Pis for WebSockets:
+5.Install the following on the Pis for WebSockets:
 ```````````````````````````````````````````````````````````
 sudo pip install tornado
 sudo pip install websocket-client
 ```````````````````````````````````````````````````````````
-7.Install the following on the Pis for MQTT:
+6.Install the following on the Pis for MQTT:
 ```````````````````````````````````````````````````````````
 sudo pip install paho-mqtt
 ```````````````````````````````````````````````````````````
-8.Install boto3 on the Client Pi:
+7.Install boto3 on the Client Pi:
 ```````````````````````````````````````````````````````````
 pip install boto3
 ```````````````````````````````````````````````````````````
-9.To use Boto 3, you must first import it and tell it what service you are going to use:
+8.To use Boto 3, you must first import it and tell it what service you are going to use:
 ```````````````````````````````````````````````````````````
 import boto3
 sqs = boto3.resource('sqs')